Separation of Employment

 Applicability of layoff provisions

 The following layoff provisions apply to employees who are laid off from regular positions.
-Employees in temporary, grant-funded or collective bargaining unit positions are not eligible for these layoff policy provisions.
+Employees in temporary, grant-funded, or collective bargaining unit positions are not eligible for these layoff policy provisions.
 Employees in term positions do not receive layoff payments beyond the expected expiration date of the term.
 When a position is funded by a grant, employment in that position is contingent upon the continued receipt of grant funding and the appropriate allocation of such funds for the position's purpose.
-A grant-funded position may be terminated upon no less than thirty (30) days' notice if grant funding is not received or is not available for the position for any reason.
+A grant-funded position may be terminated upon no less than thirty (30) days' written notice if grant funding is not received or is not available for the position for any reason.

 Notice

 The employee will be provided with no less than four (4) weeks' notice of the effective date of the layoff.
 It is expected that this will be a "working notice" period, meaning the employee will continue to work during that time.
-The department head and the Office of Human Resources may set a shorter working notice period if it is determined that continuing the employee's services for the full four weeks would be contrary to the College's interest.
+The department head and the Office of Human Resources may set a shorter working notice period if it is determined that continuing the employee's services for the full four weeks would be contrary to Dartmouth's interest.
 In such cases, the department head and the Office of Human Resources may approve payment to the employee of an amount not to exceed the compensation the employee would have received if the employee had worked the full four-week working notice period.
 Payment will be at the employee's base pay.
 Vacation and personal time may not be used during the working notice period without the express approval of the department head in consultation with the Office of Human Resources, unless such time had been scheduled and approved prior to the date of notice.
-An employee who on their own initiative chooses not to work through the full period of working notice before a layoff will be paid through the last day they actually work, plus any earned and unused vacation pay due to them in accordance with College policy.
+An employee who on their own initiative chooses not to work through the full period of working notice before a layoff will be paid through the last day they actually work, plus any earned and unused vacation pay due to them in accordance with Dartmouth policy.
 However, they will not be eligible to receive the lump sum payment described below.

 Lump sum payment